EventKit/eventkit-cloud/docs/index.md

 A Makefile is included to make it easier to get started with a fresh installation.
 In order to get started right away, simply run `make fresh` in the root project directory.
 This will setup group permissions (for Linux hosts only), build your dependencies, setup the initial data, and bring your docker containers online.
 There are additional Make commands inside the Makefile, and they're documented there as well.

-After running `make fresh` you can hit the site directly at the URL you chose for the `SITE_NAME` which is generally `cloud.eventkit.test`.
+After running `make fresh` you can hit the site directly at the URL you chose for the `SITE_NAME` which is generally `host.docker.internal`.

 ## Manual Setup